RafailSkoulos17/netflow_classification/README.md

 # README #

-flexfringe (formerly DFASAT), a flexible state-merging framework written in C++.
+Thesis project about using LSH as a state-merging heuristic to build state machines and use them to detect malicous network traffic on netflow data.
+It uses flexfringe (formerly DFASAT), a flexible state-merging framework written in C++ (https://bitbucket.org/chrshmmmr/dfasat).

 ### What is this repository for? ###